 One Month Closer to Spring Migration

 Thank you to all who have participated in our targeted monarch butterfly monitoring project.
-Since December 1st, over 700 monarch observations have been submitted to Journey North.
-These observations will contribute to research efforts on overwintering behavior of monarch butterflies in the Southeastern U.S.
+Since November 1, almost 5,000 monarch observations have been submitted to Journey North.
+These observations will contribute to research efforts on overwintering behavior of monarch butterflies in the the Southeastern U.S.

 But your sustained help is needed.
-During the rest of February, please continue to report your monarch observations to Journey North.
+If you live in Texas, Louisiana, Mississippi, Alabama, and Florida as well as Georgia, South Carolina and North Carolina, during the rest of winter, please continue to report your monarch observations to Journey North.